I Quit Instagram For My Business, So You Can Too

 So not only was I spending 10+ hours a week on it, but it was also proving to be the worst traffic driver.
 In contrast, I was spending 1-2 hours a week on Pinterest and gaining 20-30x the visitors of Instagram.
 Now that makes a lot more sense.

 I just want to quickly address something here.
-The goal of Limit Breaker (at the time of writing) is to get website visitors to read our articles and then either join our Facebook Group, or our email list.
+The goal of Limit Breaker (at the time of writing) is to get website visitors to read our articles and then join our email list.

 The goals for your business might differ, so when looking at the analytics for your site, make sure to bear in mind what pages people are visiting, how long they’re there and if they’re converting how you want them to.
 Then you can truly see which platform is working the best for you.